flir-cx/flir-yocto-documentation/working-with-packages.md

 =====================

 #### yocto generated packages
-When you successfully _bitbake flir-image-sherlock_ (or "bitbake" with other recipes), you will find generated ".ipk" installable package files below _build_ec201/tmp/deploy/ipk_<br>
+When you successfully _bitbake flir-image_ (or "bitbake" with other recipes), you will find generated ".ipk" installable package files below _build_ec201/tmp/deploy/ipk_<br>
 Below here there is an additional subdirectory level defining "classes" of packages.<br>

 | Folder name            | targeted content                                  |